Letlow thanks supporters for pushing her into Senate runoff; Cassidy congratulates opponents

 BATON ROUGE — U.S. Rep. Julia Letlow thanked Louisiana voters and President Donald Trump on Saturday for support that carried her into a runoff for a U.S. Senate seat from a deep-red state.

-Letlow led among three major candidates but returns show she llikely wouldn't reach the 50 percent threshold necessary to avoid a June 27 runoff.
-State Treasurer John Fleming was running second and incumbent Sen. Bill Cassidy was third.
+Letlow led among three major candidates but she failed to reach the 50 percent threshold necessary to avoid a June 27 runoff.
+State Treasurer John Fleming ran second and incumbent Sen. Bill Cassidy was third.

 Trump and others targeted Cassidy to punish him for his vote to convict the president following the Jan.
 6, 2021, attack by his supporters on the U.S. Capitol.